ShaneOG2/machstat-assessment/README.md

 - `random` is used to generate random numbers..
 - `collections` for specialized container datatypes.
 - `scipy.stats` module provides large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests etc..
+- `statsmodels.stats` Alternative statistical package.
 - `numpy` is a library used for working with arrays.
 It provides a high-performance multidimensional array object, and tools for working with these.
 - `pandas` data analysis and manipulation tool.
 - `matplotlib.pyplot` is used for customised data visualisations.
+- `matplotlib.ticker` more functionality for matplotlib.
+- `matplotlib.mdates` more functionality for matplotlib.
 - `seaborn` uses matplotlib and is also used for data visualisations.
+- `tensorflow` is a library or machine learning, neural networks and artificial intelligence.
+- `keras` is similiar to `tensorflow`.
+- `os` uses operating system dependent functionality. .